algolife-research/stochastic/doc/FRONTEND_ARCHITECTURE.md

-# Phonon Frontend Architecture
+# Stochastic Frontend Architecture

-This document covers the TypeScript/React frontend of Phonon, including UI components, state management, audio synthesis, and the graph engine.
+This document covers the TypeScript/React frontend of Stochastic, including UI components, state management, audio synthesis, and the graph engine.

 ## Directory Structure